torvalds/linux/Documentation/virt/kvm/api.rst

    of a single virtual cpu.

-   vcpu ioctls should be issued from the same thread that was used to create the vcpu, except for asynchronous vcpu ioctl that are marked as such in the documentation.
+   vcpu ioctls should be issued from the same thread that was used to create the vcpu, except for asynchroanalus vcpu ioctl that are marked as such in the documentation.
 Otherwise, the first ioctl after switching threads could see a performance impact.